Introduction

 1. 2.4GHz Band

-The 2.4GHz band is divided into 11 channels in North America (13 in most of the world, and 14 in Japan).
-However, these channels overlap significantly, which can cause interference and performance issues if multiple networks are using adjacent channels.
+North America has the 2.4GHz band divided into 11 channels (in most of the world, there are 13 channels, and 14 in Japan).
+Unfortunately, these channels overlap so that there is a lot of interference and thus, performance issues if many networks are located in adjacent channels.

 2. 5GHz Band

-The 5GHz band has more channels and less overlap compared to the 2.4GHz band.
-This band is divided into several non-overlapping channels, making it less prone to interference.
-The D-Link DIR-890L, being a tri-band router, utilizes one 2.4GHz band and two 5GHz bands, providing more flexibility and better performance.
+By 5GHz band there are more non-overlapping channels which means less interference compared to the 2.4GHz band.
+The 5GHz band is divided into a few non-overlapping channels and thus it is more resilient to interference.
+A tri-band router like D-Link DIR-890L uses one 2.4GHz band and two 5GHz bands, thus giving more flexibility and better performance.

 Why Change Wi-Fi Channels?